 Another advantage of the A15 Bionic, especially compared to the previous A14 Bionic and other flagship-grade SoCs, is its faster machine learning capability via an upgraded Neural Engine.
 This dedicated machine learning component can perform up to 15.8 trillion operations per second.
 Note that the A14 can only perform 11 trillion operations per second.

-The machine learning capabilities of the A15 power some of the key features of the iPhone 13 Pro.
+The AI and machine learning capabilities of the A15 power some of the key features of the iPhone 13 Pro.
 To be specific, the 16-core Neural Engine enables the new Cinematic mode feature that provides a depth-of-field effect on videos using computation algorithms, as well as the Smart HDR 4 that for capturing images that are brighter and with better dynamic range.

 4. Other Notable Features of the Apple A15 Bionic SoC